This article was updated February 12, 2020.

-If you’ve suffered a foot or ankle injury and need a brace (or orthotic), Medicare may cover it.
-This applies for both custom-fitted foot and ankle braces as well as off-the-shelf models.
-As long as your doctor deems it medically necessary and you buy the brace from a Medicare-approved supplier, Medicare will probably cover it.
+If you’ve suffered a foot or ankle injury and need an orthotic brace, Medicare may cover it.
+This applies for both custom-fitted foot and ankle braces as well as over-the-counter/off-the-shelf models.
+As long as your doctor deems it medically necessary and you buy the brace from a Medicare-approved supplier, Medicare will most likely cover it.

 What Medicare covers

 Medicare Part B will cover your foot and ankle braces if you: